KhronosGroup/glTF-Sample-Viewer/README.md

 Physically-Based Materials in glTF 2.0
 ======================================

 With the change from glTF 1.0 to glTF 2.0, one of the largest changes included core support for materials that could be used for physically-based shading.
-Part of this process involved chosing technically accurate, yet user-friendly, parameters for which developers and artists could use intuitively.
+Part of this process involved choosing technically accurate, yet user-friendly, parameters for which developers and artists could use intuitively.
 This resulted in the introduction of the **Metallic-Roughness Material** to glTF.
 If you would like to read more about glTF, you can find the content at its [GitHub page](https://github.com/KhronosGroup/glTF).

 A good reference about Physically-Based Materials and its workflow can be found on the [THE PBR GUIDE - PART 1](https://academy.allegorithmic.com/courses/the-pbr-guide-part-1) and [THE PBR GUIDE - PART 2](https://academy.allegorithmic.com/courses/the-pbr-guide-part-2) from [allegorithmic](https://www.allegorithmic.com).